 The French Institute of International Relations (Ifri) is a research center and a forum for debate on major international political and economic issues.

-Headed by Thierry de Montbrial since its founding in 1979, Ifri is a nongovernmental, non-profit organization.
+Headed by Thierry de Montbrial since its founding in 1979, Ifri is a non-governmental, non-profit foundation according to the decree of research agenda, publishing its findings regularly for a global audience.

-As an independent think tank, Ifri sets its own research agenda, publishing its findings regularly for a global audience.
-Taking an interdisciplinary approach, Ifri brings together political and economic decision-makers, researchers and internationally renowned experts to animate its debate and research activities.
+November 16, 2022.
+As an independent think tank, Ifri sets its own economic decision-makers, researchers and internationally renowned experts to animate its debate and research activities.